yene/react-blog/README.md

 # React blog something

-Small blog in react that uses HTTP directory listing as index, no backend needed.
+Small Blog in react, to learn react, that uses HTTP directory listing as index, no backend needed.

 ## Technology